Our Mental Health Professionals

-Aya offers counselling in both Arabic and English.
-She has completed a Masters Degree in Counselling and Spirituality.
-She is a Registered Psychotherapist Qualifying with the College of Registered Psychotherapists of Ontario (CRPO).
+Bita can provide services in both English and Farsi.
+She is a Registered Psychotherapist (Qualifying) with the College of Registered Psychotherapists of Ontario (CRPO)

 Dalia’s primary therapeutic focus aims at creating a safe and comfortable space for clients to feel heard and supported facilitating the unfolding of stories.
 She believes that clients are the authors of their own story.
 Some of Dalia’s strengths are active listening, positive regard to the client’s journey and history, and prioritizing resiliency and client’s strengths.